biotech Technology

 Fig. 1 Thermal energy recovery: a) outside the sewer and b) inside the sewer

-Fig. 2 NextGen project: sewer mining unit with the thermal energy recovery from the effluent of the membrane bioreactor (MBR)
+Fig. 2 NextGen project (case study Athens): sewer mining unit with the thermal energy recovery from the effluent of the membrane bioreactor (MBR)

 Synergetic effects and motivation for the implementation of the technology